J3012B/Procedural-World/README.md

 A browser-based procedurally generated world explorer built with HTML5 Canvas, CSS, and JavaScript.

+## Play Online

+You can play the game online at: [https://j3012b.github.io/Procedural-World](https://j3012b.github.io/Procedural-World)

 ## Game Description

 Explore a procedurally generated world with different terrain types including water, sand, grass, earth, and stone.
 The world is infinite and can be explored in all directions.
 Navigate your cat character around trees and rocks while exploring the landscape.

 ## How to Play

-1. Run `npm start` to start the local server
-2. Open your browser to `http://localhost:8080`
-3. Use the following controls to navigate the world:
+1. Use the following controls to navigate the world:
    - WASD or Arrow Keys: Move your cat around the world
    - M: Toggle minimap visibility
-4. The coordinates display in the top-left shows your current position in the world
+2. The coordinates display in the top-left shows your current position in the world
-5. Avoid obstacles like water, trees, and rocks
+3. Avoid obstacles like water, trees, and rocks

 ## Features